mertemr/mjml-server/README.md

 #### Blue Green Environments (Staging, Demo, Test)
 Use the `blue_green_create` jenkins job.
 For blue-green environment testing, set `buildScriptsWebBranch` and `webRef` to your branch.
-You must update the mjmlTag default value in eunomia  `modules/main/variables.tf` AND hardcode your branch to the eunomia reference in web since there isn't a way to point to a specified eunomia branch.
-For example if you want to test in the staging environment you must update staging blue and green terraform files i.e. <br>
-`build/terraform/environments/eatclubstaging/green/green.tf`,<br>
-`build/terraform/environments/eatclubstaging/blue/blue.tf`<br>
-from `"git@github.com:eatclub/eunomia.git//modules/main?ref=v9.0.0"` to `"git@github.com:eatclub/eunomia.git//modules/main?ref=<your-branch>"`

 ### Places to update after release
 #### Direct Backend: